reduxjs/reselect/README.md

 export default getVisibleTodosCreator
 ```
-As of React Redux v4.3.0, if `mapStateToProps` returns a function, React Redux will assume that it should be used to create an new `mapStateToProps` function for each instance of the component.
+As of React Redux v4.3.0, if `mapStateToProps` returns a function, React Redux will assume that it should be used to create a new `mapStateToProps` function when the component is created.

 In the example below `mapStateToPropsFactory` returns a new `mapStateToProps` function with its own copy of the `getVisibleTodos` selector:

 #### `containers/VisibleTodoList.js`